nathanielshak/advancedprogramming/Lesson7/README.md

 And [here](https://www.youtube.com/watch?v=VuXbEb5ywrU) is a video that demonstrates one example of how bucket sort could work.

-> When the video says "Now sort each bucket individually using **insertion sort**", once again, you could use any sorting algorithm.
+> When the video says "Now sort each bucket individually using **insertion sort**", once again, you could use any sorting algorithm, such as Selection Sort.

 ### Big O